Getting to Know Hard Water Terms

 - Capacity: Water softeners are measured by either grain capacity, gallons or cubic feet.
 Before buying a system for your home, you should consider the number of people in your household and how much water you use.
 Our step-by-step tool will easily guide you toward determining which size is best for your home.

 Have you ever wondered how adding salt to your tank softens your water?
 These terms help break down the process.

 - Resin tank: The resin tank is where water is softened and incoming hard water passes through ion exchange resin.
 These resin beads swap the calcium and magnesium in the water for the sodium or potassium they’re holding.
 This “swapping” of ions softens the water, and it’s the beads in the tank that make it happen.

 - Brine tank: This component of a water softener is where you add the salt six to eight times per year.
 This tank should be filled at least 50 percent of the way to ensure there’s enough salt in the system to soften your water.

 - Brine solution: When your system is regenerating, it pulls the salt you add to the brine tank to the water to make a brine solution.
 This solution “scrubs” the resin beads during regeneration, preparing them to soften more water.

 - Regeneration: A water softener removes hard water minerals through a process called regeneration.
 Resin is recharged after it has exchanged all of its sodium ions for calcium and magnesium from hard water.
-All water softeners using the ion-exchange process regenerate using the same principles.
-To see the regeneration process in action, watch this short video.
+The same principles are applied for water softeners performing the ion-exchange process for regeneration.

 - Timer-based regeneration: These water softeners regenerate on a predetermined schedule that you will set.
 These outdated models aren’t ideal if you want the most efficient softener.
 If you underestimate your water usage, the softener will regenerate too infrequently, leaving you with hard water at certain times.
 Overestimating your water use will result in unnecessary regeneration that wastes energy and water.